nelsonfleig/gcn-project/gcn-backend/README.md

 ## GCN-Backend

 This project requires Python3 and virtualenvironment to run.
 It creates a virtual environment in which to install the necessary dependencies.
-To install it run the following in the gcn-backend folder:
+Furthermore, a Neo4J instance should be running and configured to allow remote requests.
+To install this application run the following in the gcn-backend folder:

 pip install virtualenv